 Legal professionals recommend against ignoring any traffic ticket issued in California.
 If you do not resolve the ticket, the court can charge you under CA Vehicle Code 40508a – Failure to Appear for a Traffic Ticket.

-Lawyers Can Help with Charges Related to VC 4000(a)1
+Lawyers Can Assist with Charges Related to VC 4000(a)1

 In this situation, you can turn to an attorney for help.
 DUI lawyers will take all the accusations you face seriously and can guide you through the legal process, taking steps to help you avoid fines, jail time, and other penalties.

 You can work with a legal professional to learn more about CA Vehicle Code VC 4000(a)1 – California Vehicle Registration tickets.
-A lawyer can also help if you face additional traffic violation charges.
+A lawyer can also help if you face additional traffic violation charges connected to a commercial motor vehicle or off-highway motor vehicle.

-We can help you get in touch with an experienced law firm when you call or complete our online contact form.
+At Los Angeles DUI Lawyer, we will put you in touch with an experienced law firm when you call or complete our online contact form.
+We‘re available 24/7 to take your call and offer a variety of resources to help you through this difficult time.